• Skip to primary navigation

 • Remove from the oven and allow to cool completely.

-• To make the icing simply beat the icing sugar and dairy free spread together with the vanilla extract.
+• To make the icing simply beat the icing sugar, 'butter' and vanilla extract together until light in colour.

 Notes